-Miss Emily is a current senior at Wichita State University obtaining her BFA in Dance Performance.
-Being part of Wichita State’s dance department has allowed Emily the opportunity to work with guest artists including Jammie Walker, Mary Lyn Graves, and Darrell Grand Moultrie.
-With WSU, Emily has had several opportunities to perform with Wichita Contemporary Dance Theatre in shows such as Kansas Dance Festivals, annual spring concerts, and traveling to Paseo Performing Arts High School.
-Outside of school performances, Emily performed with Ballet Wichita for six years in their Nutcracker, four of those years she was a soloist.
+As a sixth year teacher, Emily teaches dance at ADA and Bethel College Academy of Performing Arts.
+Emily obtained her BFA in Dance Performance in 2021 from Wichita State University.
+Being part of Wichita State’s dance department allowed Emily to work with guest artists like Jammie Walker, Mary Lyn Graves, and Darrell Grand Moultrie.
+Emily performed with Wichita Contemporary Dance Theatre in shows such as Kansas Dance Festivals, annual concerts, and traveling to Paseo Performing Arts High School.
+Outside of WSU performances, Emily performed with Ballet Wichita for six years in their Nutcracker, (four as a soloist).
 She also was a guest artist for Newton Dance Connections their inaugural year as the Sugar Plum Fairy.
-Additionally, she was a soloist for Metropolitan Ballet of Wichita for one season.
-Most recently, she was a member of Wheat State Dance Collective for their 2019 season.
-Further training includes summers spent with The Big Muddy Dance Company, Ririe Woodbury, Dante Brown, and faculty from the University of Utah.
-Emily is entering her third year of teaching dance and is excited to further the development of future dancers.
+Further training includes summers spent with The Big Muddy Dance Company, Ririe Woodbury, Dante Brown, faculty from the University of Utah, and drop in classes at New York institutes such as Broadway Dance Center, Peridance, and Alvin Ailey.